Candidates for elective office 2027

 Virginia Tech Tackling ALS, founder | 2016

-The 2026 Annual Meeting at the AIA Conference on Architecture & Design® will host AIA business activities including elections for national offices, consideration of bylaws amendments, and resolutions, with related deadlines and resources.
+The 2026 Annual Business Meeting at the AIA Conference on Architecture & Design® will host AIA business activities, including elections for national offices, consideration of bylaw amendments, and resolutions, with related deadlines and resources.

 The American Institute of Architects seeks well-qualified and eager candidates for the AIA Board of Directors and other leadership positions.